John-Frye/baltimore-charleston-regression-on-race-income-teen-pregnancy/README.md

-# Predicting Teenage Pregnancies in Charleston, SC and Baltimore, MD based on racial demography and household income
+# Predicting Teenage Pregnancies in Charleston, SC and Baltimore, MD Based on Racial Demography and Household Income
 ## Background
 In my previous project, I noted what appeared to be an inverse relationship between household income and the teenage pregnancy rate in Charleston, SC and Baltimore, MD.
 However, I noted that the relationship between income and teenage pregnancy was less pronounced in Charleston; the lowest population tract by household income in Charleston had lower teenage birthrates than Baltimore's highest earning population tract.
 This discrepency led me to believe that other factors, like race, may affect the teenage pregnancy rates differently in both cities.
 With this information in mind, I hypothesized that race was a greater determinant of teenage pregnancy rates in Baltimore, due to its larger non-white population.